-The journey always felt guided by a light and a sense of peace that I had first seen on an old woman’s face as she read the Srimad Bhagavatham.
+My journey was guided by such glimpses as an old woman’s face as she recited the Srimad Bhagavatham.
 Two more trips to India were to follow, including a six-month stay in Dharmasala and the Himalayas.
 I walked in beatific Himalayan light, senses the spiritual depth in temples and Tibetan Buddhist monasteries and visited wise teachers in search of a diamond whose presence was becoming clearer.